Frequently Asked Questions

 Q: How do I track my order?

 A: Login into your account (or create one) on aztechmountain.com and track shipments by order.
 You will also receive tracking information via email from email@example.com.

 Q: What temperature are Aztech Mountain jackets rated to?

 A: Our warmest jackets are the Nuke Suit, Elk Mountain Puffer and Shadow Mountain Parka.
 These jackets are rated to -10° F or -23° C.

 A: Throughout our collection, we use some of the most technical fabrics available.
 Our most common waterproof rating is 20,000mm with a breathability rating of 10,000 m2/24hrs (or higher).
 This combination provides ample water-resistance without sacrificing breathability.
 All of the ski jackets are seam sealed throughout.

 Q: What is the best way to clean my Aztech Mountain technical garment?

-A: When cleaning any technical clothing, including the Wool Nuke Suit or Capitol Peak Parka, we suggest spot clean whenever possible.
-If your garment is dirtier, cold water machine wash with tech wash product when necessary, hang-dry to allow for as much water to drip out as possible, tumble dry on low heat with tennis balls to dry out the down fill and restore the loft to the garment.
+A: When cleaning any technical clothing, including the Wool Nuke Suit or Capitol Peak Parka, we suggest spot cleaning whenever possible.
+If your garment is dirtier, cold water machine wash with a tech wash product when necessary, hang-dry to allow for as much water to drip out as possible, tumble dry on low heat with tennis balls or dryer balls to dry out the down fill and restore the loft to the garment.